 On 15 March 2023, applications closed for installer and designer accreditation scheme operators.
 The CER is currently assessing applications and requesting further information.
-The CER estimates it will notify applicants of assessment outcomes during July 2023 (previously May 2023) and publish the outcome of the process on our website during August 2023 (previously June 2023).
+The CER estimates it will notify applicants of the assessment outcome and publish the decision to our website during February 2024.

 Until a decision is made to select one or more operators, the Clean Energy Council (CEC) will continue the current installer and designer accreditation scheme under the SRES.